 Can CARECEN help me with my TPS re-registration?

 CARECEN manages a TPS clinic for TPS re-registrations.
 In addition to completing the TPS re-registration forms, an attorney or OLAP accredited representative reviews all TPS re-registrations to see if the applicant qualifies for any other form of immigration relief.
-The clinic is open Monday-Friday from 9:00am to 5:00.
-Although no appointment is required, you may make an appointment by calling Amalia Fuentes at 213-385-7800 ext 049.
+If you would like information about our TPS services, contact our hotline at 213-814-5248.
 Address: 2845 W. 7th Street Los Angeles, CA 90005.

-For TPS re-registration assistance in the San Fernando Valley (available Tuesday-Friday), please call our office in Van Nuys at 213-385-7800 ext.
+For TPS re-registration assistance in the San Fernando Valley, please call our office in Van Nuys at 213-385-7800 ext.
 122 to schedule an appointment.

 How much does CARECEN charge for TPS legal services?

 CARECEN’s TPS re-registration services are free of charge.
 Applicants will also receive a consultation to evaluate whether they are eligible for another form of immigration relief.
 CARECEN is often able to complete family petitions, adjustments of status, and other immigration cases free of cost.